 UC Davis Women Geoscientists of ’77 Donate Funds to Support Next Generation

-In the geosciences, 27% of faculty are women, while UC Davis' Earth and Planetary Science Department boasts a 45% female faculty ratio.
+Twenty-seven percent of geoscience faculty are women, while the Department of Earth and Planetary Sciences at UC Davis boasts 45% female faculty.*

 Forty-seven years after graduating from UC Davis, six geology alumnae fondly recalled the sense of inclusion and confidence faculty and teaching assistants instilled in them.
 They wanted to enable that same motivation in others.
 The cohort donated $1,200 to be awarded to two women studying in the Department of Earth and Planetary Sciences (EPS).